Livingsta is a writer and physicist who loves research and technology. She writes about anything that fascinates, provokes or interests her.

 How Are Liver Enzymes Tested?

 A high level of liver enzymes does not necessarily mean that the liver is producing excessive enzymes.
-It may be simply that the level of liver enzymes present in blood has increased.
+It may be simply that the level of liver enzymes present in the blood has increased.
 This does, however, indicate that the liver is under excessive strain.

 Liver Function Tests: What to Expect

 A liver function test will be ordered by your doctor.
 It is important to follow any instructions you may be given prior to the test (e.g., whether or not you are asked to fast overnight).

 The test involves a routine blood draw and is often performed by a phlebotomist or a nurse.
 Your inner forearm (at the fold of your elbow) will be assessed for venipuncture, and a small needle or catheter will be placed into your vein.
 Some individuals experience a short, sharp sensation upon immediate placement.
 The venipuncture and draw often take no longer than a minute.